6 romantic things to do in Tagaytay

 “An area full of incredible natural beauty, finding romantic things to do in Tagaytay is a breeze.”

-Picnic with a view
+2. Picnic with a view

 Set against the backdrop of Taal Volcano and lake, Tagaytay Picnic Grove is a picturesque spot for 2.
 You can hire any of the picnic huts, which could be useful if you visit during rainy season.

 There are also other romantic activities on site, such as ziplining and horseback riding.
 While Tagaytay Picnic Grove is ideal for families and friends, couples really get the best of both worlds.

 There’s a small entry fee to enter the grove, as well as for the huts and the activities.

 Take in the views of Taal Volcano Island — things to do in Tagaytay

 Of all the activities to do in Tagaytay, I never expected visiting a museum to be one of them.

 While there, don’t forget to also visit the rooftop and sculpture garden.
 The views of Tagaytay are spectacular from the top, and special from the garden too.

-Entrance fee: PHP 100* (£1.48/€1.70/$1.91); students and senior citizens: PHP 80 (£1.18/£1.36/$1.53)
+Entrance fee: PHP 100* (£1.48/€1.70/$1.91); students and senior citizens: PHP 80* (£1.18/£1.36/$1.53).

 The view from Museo Orlina — things to do in Tagaytay

 Museo Orlina glass sculpture

-Lunch at Balay Dako by Antonio’s
+4. Stop for lunch at Balay Dako by Antonio’s

 Pulling up outside Balay Dako, I was immediately taken by the Spanish-style colonial house staring back at me.

 In the local dialect, ‘Balay Dako’ means big house, and its motto ‘welcome home’ is something you feel throughout.
 A place for families and groups of friends to gather, it’s really couples that feel most special here.

-Upon entering the dining room, you’ll be blown away by the view from the large panelled windows.
+Upon entering the dining room, you’ll be blown away by the view from the large paneled windows.
 Far-reaching views of Taal Volcano, lake and the surrounding greenery of Tagaytay envelop the restaurant.

 This Filipino classic is crispy roast pork, but probably unlike any other you’ve tried before.
 And when you taste some lechon as good as that served at Balay Dako, you’ll want to return for more.

 If you have room

 Along with Filipino classic sweets, like mango sago con leche, they also serve their very own homemade sorbet.
-There are 14 flavours to choose from, including lychee, avocado and oreo.
+There are 14 flavors to choose from, including lychee, avocado and oreo.

 I also have to mention their excellent range of fresh fruit juices and smoothies.
 Being so used to the fruits we have in Europe, it was great to try all sorts of exotic varieties.

 Book any table by the window

-People’s Park in the Sky
+5. Head to the People’s Park in the Sky

 If you’ve ever wondered what it’d be like to visit an abandoned presidential palace, wonder no more.

 It was the name for the mansion from the Philippines former first lady and original shoe queen, Imelda Marcos.
-Sitting atop Mount Sungay, the palace was to be a monument to the Marcoses’.
+Sitting atop Mount Sungay, the palace was to be a monument to the Marcos’.

 Construction of the palace was hurried to complete it in time to receive US President Ronald Reagan in 1983.
 However, plans were quickly halted when the president cancelled his visit, leaving the structure unfinished.

-Don’t let the sign put you off – the views from the top are spectacular
+Don’t let the sign put you off — things to do in Tagaytay

-Nurture Wellness Village
+6. Schedule some time at Nurture Wellness Village

 Tagaytay’s home to several in the area, and if you’re coming from the west, it’s also reasonable in price too.

 Nurture Wellness Village is one of many in Tagaytay, offering its guests a chance to unwind and also to recharge.

 Gabriela Restaurant, the on-site restaurant, extends the wellness theme, serving up guests healthy Filipino vegetarian and also non-vegetarian meals.

 Combining local and foreign massage therapies, therapists use freshly blended aromatherapy oils to have you feeling totally relaxed.

 Nurture Wellness Village welcome area

 Enjoy a couples massage at Nurture Wellness Village — things to do in Tagaytay

 Nurture Wellness Village grounds

-Romantic hotels in Tagaytay
+Most romantic hotels in Tagaytay

 If you decide to spend longer than a day in Tagaytay, there are several luxury hotels perfect for 2.